 Profile Image: Wonthaggi Railway Station Museum, home of the Wonthaggi & District Historical Society

-The society meets on the first Tuesday of the month with a guest speaker.
+The society meets on the first Thursday of the month with a guest speaker.
+The society are usually open each Tuesday from 1.30 – 4 p.m. for people to drop in.
 There is a wonderful photograph collection as well as books, cemetery records, manuscripts, maps, newspapers and memorabilia.

 Formed in 1964 to collect and preserve the history of the area, the society has a large collection of books, photographs, documents, other printed material, artefacts and family history information.
 Our home is the Mechanic’s Institute, Leongatha, where we store our collection and present our bi-annual exhibitions.